Kid Galahad: Plot

-Walter, in need of work, accepts a job as a sparring partner and knocks out one of Willy's top fighters.
-Willy is persuaded to let Walter, known as Galahad, try his hand in a real bout.
-Both men are reluctant but need money.
-Walter begins training under the watchful eye of Willy's top trainer Lew.
+Walter, in need of work, also accepts a position as a sparring partner for some of the training boxers, especially after he accidentally knocks out one of Willy's top prospective fighters.
+Willy is persuaded to let Walter, (nicknamed as "Kid Galahad" because of his polite behavior and chivalrous attitude), to try his hand in a real contest bout.
+Both men are reluctant but need the money.
+Walter begins training under the watchful experienced eye of Lew Nyack (Charles Bronson), Willy's top trainer / coach, and Howard Zimmerman (Judson Pratt), his assistant.